CodewithRajDeep/MediCare_Management-platform/README.md

 ### **Docking Simulation**

-Using molecular docking algorithms, the system predicts how small molecules (such as drug candidates) bind to protein targets.
+Using molecular docking algorithms, the system predicts how small molecules (such as drug candidates) bind to protein target.